-This project was completed as part of the 4-week UI Design Certificate course offered by Designlab, from designing an initial concept, thru the creation of user task flows, wireframes and high-fidelity prototypes.
+I completed this project as part of the 4-week UI Design Certificate course offered by Designlab, from designing an initial concept thru the creation of user task flows, wireframes, and high-fidelity prototypes.

 Throughout the discovery phase, I conducted a competitive analysis of other rental and search apps to see how others within the industry had addressed similar features and functionality.

 Those I reviewed included: Zillow, AirBnB, HotPads, Hopper, and Hotel Tonight.

 From this analysis, I identified common user flows, design patterns, and features related to the search and filter functions.

 The next step was to create user task flows to map out the various functions and features that would exist within the application.
 I was provided with the following user paths:

 User 1 wants to search for an apartment in a specific area, refine the results by a set of criteria, view the details about an apartment, and initiate contact with the owner.

 User 2 wants to set up a series of notifications for new apartments that meet their criteria.
 They should be able to view any current notifications they have set, set up a new one, and delete or modify an existing notification.

 I began by mapping out the task flow for User 1 in Flowmapp moving from the user's initial search results to initiating contact with the owner.
-I then created flows for the main search and backend settings functions of the app.
+I then created flows for the main search and back end account functions of the app.